Skip Navigation

 Things to do now

-We do not recommend too much preparation before arrival – you will have enough to do when you arrive.
+We don’t recommend too much preparation before arrival as you’ll have plenty to do when your course begins.

-However, you might want to think about how you will prepare for study – which might involve clearing a space for study if you intend to study from your home or thinking about how you will manage your time in relation to caring, social and work obligations when you arrive to begin the programme.
+However, you might want to think about how you will prepare for study.
+This might involve clearing a space for study if you intend to study from your home.
+Or thinking about how you will manage your time in relation to caring, social and work obligations when you arrive to begin the programme.

 You could also: